 Children also misbehave when they’re feeling angry or frustrated, especially if they’re told “no.” Sometimes they want to do something on their own but we can’t let them yet.
 We don’t want to give them everything they want, whenever they want it.
-But we expect that children throw tantrums when they aren’t given their way.
+But we do expect that children throw tantrums when they aren’t given their way.

 Give your children the attention they deserve.

 Often, children misbehave because they’re seeking attention.
 Since they don’t know the difference between positive and negative attention, they’ll act out when they want you to notice them.

 By giving children positive attention, you’ll reduce the tendency for them to act out.
 Spend as much time as possible with your children to provide plenty of positive attention and fill their bucket, so to speak.

 I heard that you need to have five positive interactions for each negative interaction to balance it out.
 So stack the deck by creating simple fun positive interactions with your child.